falue/flipbook_layouter/README.md

 # Make a PDF for a Flipbook

-If you're making a hand-cranked flipbook like [this](https://www.youtube.com/watch?v=UInHQr0IQEg) or [that](https://www.youtube.com/watch?v=F7gc3fA-CG0) or [this](https://www.youtube.com/watch?v=oVCod62KKcc) - creating the printable PDF from the animation by yourself is a pain.
+If you're making a hand-cranked flipbook like [this](https://www.youtube.com/watch?v=UInHQr0IQEg) or [that](https://www.youtube.com/watch?v=F7gc3fA-CG0) or [this one](https://www.youtube.com/watch?v=oVCod62KKcc) - creating the printable PDF from the animation by yourself is a pain.
 Fear not, this script is here.

 It takes a folder full of images in folder `/animation` and crops them, stitches the current and the next frame together.
-On the last frame, the first one is used again for conatnous rotation.
+On the last frame, the first one is used again for continuous rotation.
 Check the [test result](output/flipbook-325.0x281.3mm.pdf) out:

 ![horsey](README.gif)
 [(source)](https://en.wikipedia.org/wiki/File:Muybridge_race_horse_animated.gif)